 And the day just did not get better when one of our party was able to wangle a visit on board.
 He nearly ended up having to walk back to Johannesburg!
 We spent the rest of the day desultorily hanging around the Ocean Terminal until it was time for her to leave, and we headed across to Avalon once again for our final photographs.

 And, while her sailing was beautiful the weather had turned ugly and photography was not great.
-We then christened her “the Other Ship” and turned our attention to trying to get on board Canberra who was due the next weekend.
+We then christened her “the Other Ship” and turned our attention to trying to get on board Canberra which was due the next weekend.
 (We had no luck there either, but that’s another story for another day)

 QE2 was scheduled to return in March of 1994, and this time around we were better prepared.
 Once again there was a voyage offering from Durban to Walvis Bay but it was beyond my price range.
 Financially I could not afford it, but the fact that one of my friends was sailing on this voyage meant we were now assured of visitors permits.
 We headed down to Durban for her early arrival and we were able to swing a trip out to her on the pilot boat, which was always a lot of fun.
 The pilot boat skipper obliged us by approaching her on her port side and going around the back to drop the pilot off on the starboard side.